erroronline1/caro/readme.md

 * O.Auth_5 Für die Bewertung eines Authentisierungsvorgangs SOLLEN zusätzliche Informationen (z.
 B. das verwendete Endgerät, die verwendete IP-Adresse oder die Zeit des Zugriffs) mit einbezogen werden.
     > This is not reasonable for the application used within a closed environment.
 * O.Auth_6 Dem Nutzer SOLL eine Möglichkeit gegeben werden, sich über ungewöhnliche Anmeldevorgänge informieren zu lassen.
     > This is not reasonable for the application used within a closed environment.
+Users can see their logins for the past (customizable) days though.
 * O.Auth_7 Die Anwendung MUSS Maßnahmen umsetzen, die ein Ausprobieren von LoginParametern (z.
 B. Passwörter) erschweren.
     > This is not reasonable for the application used within a closed environment and on shared devices.
 * O.Auth_8 Wurde die Anwendung unterbrochen (in den Hintergrundbetrieb versetzt), MUSS nach Ablauf einer angemessenen Frist (Grace Period) eine erneute Authentisierung durchgeführt werden.
-    > The backend handles idle time based on last request by an authorized user and destroys the session locking the user out.
+    > The backend handles idle time based on last request by an authorized user and enforces a reauthentication or logout.
 * O.Auth_9 Die Anwendung MUSS nach einer angemessenen Zeit in der sie nicht aktiv verwendet wurde (idle time) eine erneute Authentisierung fordern.
-    > The backend handles idle time based on last request by an authorized user and destroys the session locking the user out.
+    > The backend handles idle time based on last request by an authorized user and enforces a reauthentication or logout.
 * O.Auth_10 Die Anwendung MUSS nach einer angemessenen Zeit in der sie aktiv verwendet wurde (active time) eine erneute Authentisierung zur Reaktivierung der Serversitzung fordern.
-    > The backend handles idle time based on last request by an authorized user and destroys the session locking the user out.
+    > The backend handles idle time based on last request by an authorized user and enforces a reauthentication or logout.
 * O.Auth_11 Die Authentisierungsdaten DÜRFEN NICHT ohne eine erneute Authentifizierung des Nutzers geändert werden.
     > Every request matches the login token with the database (server side only).
 If the token is not found, the user is logged out and the session destroyed.
 * O.Auth_12 Die Anwendung MUSS für die Anbindung eines Hintergrundsystems eine dem Stand der Technik entsprechende Authentifizierung verwenden.